dotnet/crank/docs/microbenchmarks.md

 > crank --config /crank/samples/micro/dotnet.benchmarks.yml --scenario Sockets --profile local
 ```

-The file points directly to the GitHub repository, and defines a `filter` argument that will only use the expected classes.
+The file points directly to the GitHub repository, and defines a `filterArg` argument that will only use the expected classes.
 You can follow this example to target other benchmarks from this repository.

 ## Conclusion